-Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Main Modification 'k) A Heritage Impact Assessment will be required due to the presence of non-designated heritage assets and the nearby Scheduled Monument (Grimsbury Castle).'
+Ref Page of submitted LPR Policy/ Paragraph of submitted LPR Proposed Main Modification Reason for modification Amend the criterion as follows: 'k) A Heritage Impact Assessment will be required due to the presence of non-designated heritage assets and the nearby Scheduled Monument (Grimsbury Castle).'
 Include additional criterion as follows: 'Development will be informed by an archaeological desk based assessment as a minimum and field evaluation if required to assess the historic environment potential of the site.'
+Include additional criterion as follows: 'Development will be informed by an archaeological desk based assessment as a minimum and field evaluation if required to assess the historic environment potential of the site.'
 Include additional criterion as follows: 'Part of the site is underlain by aggregate mineral deposits and a Minerals Resource Assessment will be required' Amend indicative site map as set out in Annex K below.
-Consequential changes to the Policies Map as shown in the Schedule of Changes to the Policies Map (PMC16) MM65 132 Policy RSA23 Delete criterion as follows: 'f.
+Consequential changes to the Policies Map as shown in the Schedule of Proposed Changes to the Policies Map (PMC16) harm to its significance.
+As agreed in the Statement of Common Ground with Historic England For effectiveness.
+Part of the site is underlain by aggregate mineral deposits.
+See WS6/1 Council response to Q6.45.
+MM65 132 Policy RSA23 Delete criterion as follows: 'f.
 An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water and waste water, both on and off site.
 Development will be occupied in line with this strategy.'
-Include additional criterion as follows: 'The scheme will be supported by a Flood Risk Assessment that will include the consideration of surface water flooding and will advise on any appropriate mitigation measures.'
-MM66 136 Policy RSA25 Delete the criterion as follows: 'k) No caravans will be permitted within Flood Zones 2 and 3 at the northern edge of the site'.
+Include additional criterion as follows: In response to the Inspector's Action Point AP40 contained within IN26.
+EXAM23 proposes modifications to policy DM7 to ensure that phasing conditions are applied where there is a capacity constraint to